Denny Laine: Solo career

-After leaving Wings, Laine signed with Scratch Records and released a new album, Anyone Can Fly in 1982.
+After leaving Wings, Laine signed with Scratch Records and released a new album, Anyone Can Fly, in 1982.
 He also worked on McCartney's albums Tug of War and Pipes of Peace and he co-wrote one more song with McCartney, "Rainclouds" (issued as the B-side of the No. 1 single "Ebony and Ivory").

 Laine continued to release solo albums through the 1980s, such as Hometown Girls, Wings on My Feet, Lonely Road and Master Suite.
-In 1996, he released two albums, Reborn; and an album of reworkings of Wings songs, entitled Wings at the Sound of Denny Laine.
+In 1996, he released two albums, Reborn and Wings at the Sound of Denny Laine, the latter an album of reworkings of Wings songs.

-From 1997 to 2002, he toured with the rock supergroup World Classic Rockers.
-He left the World Classic Rockers and now tours with The Denny Laine Band, and teams up with other bands on occasion.

-Laine's latest solo release is the 2008 album The Blue Musician.
-He has also written a musical, Arctic Song.
+From 1997 to 2002, he toured with the rock supergroup World Classic Rockers, a group of rock veterans led by Nick St. Nicholas of Steppenwolf.
+He then toured with the Denny Laine Band.
+Laine's final solo release was the 2008 album The Blue Musician.
+He also wrote a musical, Arctic Song.

-In 2018 he performed with the 9-piece band Turkuaz doing the music of Wings.
+In 2018 he performed with the nine-piece band Turkuaz, performing the music of Wings.
+In 2018 Laine was inducted into the Rock and Roll Hall of Fame as a member of the Moody Blues.

-He has been featured in three fanzines, including Ahh Laine.

 In January 2023, Laine announced tour dates in the US, including New York and Nashville, and said he was working on new material for an album.

-Personal life
+Personal life and death

-Laine was briefly married to Jo Jo Laine, with whom he had a son, Laine, and a daughter, Heidi.
-He has three other children from other relationships: Lucianne Grant (with Helen, daughter of Led Zeppelin manager Peter Grant), Damian James (with model Catherine James) and Ainsley Laine-Adams.
-Laine moved to the United States in the mid-1990s.
+Laine was briefly married to Jo Jo Laine, with whom he had a son Laine Hines and a daughter Heidi Jo Hines.
+He had three other children from other relationships.
+Laine married Elizabeth Mele in July 2023.
+They resided in Florida.

+Laine contracted COVID-19 in 2022, and he then had multiple surgeries for lung issues, including a collapsed lung.
+After his wife launched a GoFundMe page, Laine's musician friends and supporters organised a benefit concert at the Troubadour nightclub in West Hollywood, California, on 27 November 2023.

+Laine died from interstitial lung disease in Naples, Florida, on 5 December 2023, at the age of 79.
+His wife announced his death on his official Facebook and Instagram pages.